cfassett/ANUGA-erosion/README.md

 <p>I've recently had consistent success on  multiple Windows and Linux systems installing the ANUGA dependencies via the conda/miniconda/anaconda, following the instructions.
 Create an ANUGA conda environment (make sure to choose python=2.7), using the conda instructions in the INSTALL file above to get the packages that ANUGA needs.
 Then, when I want to run code that calls anuga, I use "conda activate anuga".  {Could be source activate anuga, depending on vagaries of your system setup}.
 If all is well, the full ANUGA package will  import in python.

 <b>2) Using the New Operators:</b><br>
-<p>Warning 1: Obviously, these operators (and other modules) are experimental and may have bugs or be broken in unexpected ways.  <br>
+<p>Warning 1: Obviously, these operators (and other modules) are experimental and may have bugs or be broken in unexpected ways.
-<p>Warning 2: Sediment mass conservation is close to okay, although there is still a slight bug that can occur at interfaces where mesh size changes.
-The physics, of course, could still be really wrong.
-In particular, some of the empirical expressions are based on observations of experiments extremely far from the conditions I'm interested in.
+<p>Warning 2: Sediment mass conservation is close to okay, but there is still a slight known problem in bedload transport.
+In particular,  there is a breakdown in conservation at interfaces where triangle size changes.
+This is a bear to solve and has bedeviled me for at least a year.
+<p>Warning 3: Some of the empirical expressions are potentially based on observations of experiments extremely far from the conditions of interest.
 Oh, and these empirical expressions were on Earth, not Mars.
 They are based on nondimensional scaling, so should at least be reasonable, but there is much that could be going wrong. <br>

 <p>Using these operators ...
 I include a copy of the relevant module file in whatever scenario I'm running.
 Presumably you could install them somewhere else on the path that python looks at and they would work as well.